2016 Malaysia Super League

 The 2016 Malaysia Super League (2016 Super League) was the 13th season of the Malaysia Super League, the top-tier professional football league in Malaysia.

 The season began on 13 February and concluded on 22 October 2016.

 Johor Darul Ta'zim were the defending champions and retained the title from the previous season.
 They became the first club in the Malaysian football history to win the Liga Super title for three consecutive years.

 Johor Darul Ta'zim also set a new record after went through the season without a single defeat – the first team ever to do so in a 22-fixtures league season.
 Johor Darul Ta'zim finished its "Invincibles" season with 18 wins, 4 draws, 0 defeats and 58 points in total.

+Team changes

+The following teams have changed division.